 Execution was not as easy as we thought back in November 2016.
 But What we can share publicly is that in 8 months we moved from a company trying to find a product-market fit to being on-track to achieve AED 1 Million monthly sales - keeping our fingers crossed for that!

 Rola joined us fresh out of college where she graduated from the American University of Sharjah in June 2016 with a marketing degree.
-She was hired as a junior digital marketing and users acquisition specialist.
-In the first day during her onboarding, she asked about the area of marketing she will cover.
+She was hired as a junior digital marketing and user acquisition specialist.
+On the first day during her onboarding, she asked about the area of marketing she will cover.
 We told her “We have nothing to market as of yet, we need your help in frontend software development”.
-She said, “But I am not an engineer”, I told her, “cool, learn it. you will help in website translation so you need basic html and css knowledge”.
-So for the first few months, instead of marketing, she was using Atom to write html code, build language files, gulping files, pushing updates to bitbucket, and working with the engineering team in the UX/UI for the platform.
+She said, “But I am not an engineer”, I told her, “cool, learn it. you will help in website translation so you need basic Html and CSS knowledge”.
+So for the first few months, instead of marketing, she was using Atom to write Html code, build language files, gulping files, pushing updates to bitbucket, and working with the engineering team in the UX/UI for the platform.
 When we launched the beta in September, she started a very difficult digital marketing campaign trying to attract sellers and buyers to an MVP marketplace in UAE with really undifferentiated value and 0 SEO capability.
 Working literally 15 hours per day over the last 1 year, What could have been yet another failed marketplace is gaining momentum and a major chance of success.
-It would have been impossible without Rola’s hard work and juggling between digital marketing, coding, reaching out to people and answering more then 5,000 inquiries in less than 9 months.
+It would have been impossible without Rola’s hard work and juggling between digital marketing, coding, reaching out to people, and answering more than 5,000 inquiries in less than 9 months.